Labatt Brewing Company: Corporate activities

 Labatt has sponsored the construction of many buildings in London, including Labatt Park, the John Labatt Centre, and the John Labatt Visual Arts Centre at the University of Western Ontario (UWO).
 Bessie Labatt's son Arthur Labatt was the 19th chancellor of UWO (2004–2008).
 In 1998 Labatt announced a 20-year sponsorship agreement with the now defunct Montreal Expos (now the Washington Nationals), which included naming rights for a downtown Montreal ballpark that was never built.

 They sponsored the English football team Nottingham Forest F.C. from 1992 (interchanging with Shipstones Brewery until 1994) to 1997.

 They also are the official beer and corporate sponsor of the OHL hockey franchise Plymouth Whalers.
 In the 1950s, the company sponsored a PGA Tour golf tournament, the Labatt Open.

 Labatt sponsored Gilles Villeneuve as well as being the main sponsor of the Formula One Canadian Grand Prix from 1972 to 1986, as well as Williams F1 racing team from 1991 to 1994.

 In 1983–1986, Labatt sponsored Ken Westerfield, Canadian Frisbee champion and world record holder, to perform Frisbee shows throughout Ontario, as well as sponsor the World Guts (Frisbee) Championships on Toronto Islands in 1986.

-Labatt sponsors the annual Labatt Blue Buffalo Pond Hockey Tournament at Buffalo RiverWorks.
-The outdoor amateur hockey tournament features more than 800 players.

-In May 2009, Labatt gave their support to a seventh NHL team in Canada, which was pursued by Jim Balsillie.